 - Paper-based litter: Avoid using any clay-based litter for your rabbit.
 This can clump up in a rabbit’s stomach since rabbits often nibble on litter.
 Instead, get a paper-based litter that’s safe for your rabbit to eat.
-My preferred brand is Yesterday’s News since it also does a decent job at controlling odor.
+My preferred brand is Small Pet Select since it also does not contain any added baking soda.

 - Timothy hay and hay trough: Rabbits need unlimited access to timothy hay, so it’s an integral part of their enclosure setup.
 You can put the hay directly into your rabbit’s litter box or place it in a hay trough.
 You can get timothy hay at most pet stores, or you can buy it online at Small Pet Select. (use code ‘BUNNYLADY’ to get 15% off your first order)

 - Healthy pellets: Rabbit dry food should be just those plain brown pellets.
 Avoid anything that has added colorful or fruity pieces.
 If you look at the ingredients list, the first thing should always be timothy hay or timothy grass.
 My brand of choice is Oxbow.
 This company has an excellent reputation for creating healthy products for small animals.

 - Towels, mats, or soft flooring: Depending on your enclosure setup, you’ll want to get some sort of flooring to give your rabbit traction in their home base.
 You can also use a cheap area rug to cover more expensive carpeting.